I LOVE using a wide variety of activities to keep my body and mind healthy and fit.

 Give me a mountain trail anywhere in the world, any day of the week and I’m in heaven!

 I love trekking through the woods on little paths carved out by adventurous humans that have tread before me.

-I especially love that gradual meandering ascent up the side of a mountain, sometimes scrambling over rocks, crossing brooks and streams, and then popping out of a clearing at the top and looking out over the horizon.
+I love the gradual meandering up the side of a mountain, scrambling over rocks, crossing brooks and streams, and then popping out of a clearing at the top, and looking out over the horizon.

 Not one single cell in my body wakes up excited to go for a long, monotonous jog, but I do it anyway.

 Especially, when I want to do it the least.

 Let me explain.

 Over two decades ago, when I initially reclaimed my health, I began a daily yoga practice.